A trilogy of mapping class group representations from three-dimensional quantum gravity: Some applications and future directions

 \section{Some applications and future directions}

 \ul{Modular functor conjecture}

 \vs

 Notice that the quantum Teichm\"uller theory associates to each punctured surface $\frak{S}$ a family of unitary (projective) representations of ${\rm MCG}(\frak{S})$ on a Hilbert space $\mathscr{H}_\frak{S}$; the construction a priori depends on the choice of an ideal triangulation $\Delta$ of $\frak{S}$, but the results for different $\Delta$ are consistently identified with each other.
 The {\it (${\it SL}_2$) modular functor conjecture} speculates that this assignment of Hilbert spaces to different surfaces is organized in such a way that it forms a so-called 2-dimensional `modular functor' corresponding to some 2-dimensional conformal field theory.
 A crucial axiom to be checked is, for each punctured surface $\frak{S}$ and a simple loop $\gamma$ in $\frak{S}$ that does not contract to an interior point or a puncture, if $\frak{S}_\gamma$ denotes the new surface obtained from $\frak{S}$ by cutting along $\gamma$ (and shrinking the two holes thus created from $\gamma$ to punctures), then the Hilbert space representations $\mathscr{H}_\frak{S}$ and $\mathscr{H}_{\frak{S}_\gamma}$ associated to $\frak{S}$ and $\frak{S}_\gamma$ by quantum Teichm\"uller theory should be related through a special way.
 For details, see \cite{Teschner} and \cite{FG09}.
 A modified version is verified in \cite{Teschner}, based on a novel adaptation of Kashaev's quantum Teichm\"uller.
-Still, a more direct version using the Chekhov-Fock-Goncharov quantum Teichm\"uller theory \cite{CF, F, FG09, K21b} has not been rigorously established, and some preliminary steps toward it will appear elsewhere.
+Still, a more direct version using the Chekhov-Fock-Goncharov quantum Teichm\"uller theory \cite{CF, F, FG09, K21b} has not been fully established in a rigorous manner, and some of the first steps toward it are performed in \cite{Kim24}.

 \vs